 Aggregated Data Reporting

-Subject to the approval of the Division, under California Code of Regulations, title 14, section 1777.4(d), an operator may propose a plan for submitting aggregated information regarding a specific type of repeated operation that involves emplacing fluid containing acid in the well, yet clearly does not meet the definition of a well stimulation treatment.
+Subject to the approval of DOGGR, under Cal.
+Code Regs., title 14, section 1777.4(d), an operator may propose a plan for submitting aggregated information regarding a specific type of repeated operation that involves emplacing fluid containing acid in the well, yet clearly does not meet the definition of a well stimulation treatment.
 Once approved, aggregated data is due to the Division annually on January 31.

 A proposal for an aggregated plan should contain, but is not limited to the following items: